Rules & Terms for NGF Awards 2017

-- If a board game, it will need to be shipped to the NGFA (onwards and return cost accepted by the developer).
+- If a board game, it will need to be shipped to the NGF Awards team (onwards and return cost accepted by the developer).

 - For consideration for any category, the game should have been developed in India.
 However, games, where a minor portion has been developed outside of India, will also be accepted.

 - All submissions and awardees will be announced and showcased publicly.
-If for any reasons you don't want your game to be showcased publicly, do not submit for the award.
+If for any reasons you don't want your game to be showcased publicly, please avoid submitting for the award.